The Candidacy Process

 Print out the Candidacy Checklist here and use it to check off the steps of your process.

-Step 1: Talk to your United Methodist pastor or ministry leader about your call.
+Step 1: Conversation with your pastor.
+Talk to your United Methodist pastor or ministry leader about your call.

-- A check for $120.00 made out to “South Ga.
+- A check for $45.00 made out to “South Ga.
 BOM.”
-This covers the cost of running your background check, your Candidacy Guidebook, and your enrollment with the United Methodist Church.
+This covers the cost of running your background check.

 - Background Check Consent Form (signature must be notarized)